 - The pharmacist filled the prescription for the wrong drug, such as one with a similar-sounding name.

-- The pharmacist filled the prescription in the wrong dosage.
+- The pharmacist filled the prescription with the wrong dosage.

 If you believe your injury was related to a doctor or pharmacist’s error and not a dangerous drug, visit our medical malpractice section for more information about your case.